redox-os/book/src/developer-faq.md

 You can start a code suggestion by clicking on the file icon with the + symbol when you click to comment in some line of a file.

+- The review should be done by one reviewer per time to avoid conflict with other reviewers, each reviewer should warn when it start and finish a review
+- Once you finish your review warn to avoid conflict with other reviewers
+- **Don't edit your code suggestions without a warning to prevent merge errors and review desynchronization**

 ### I have a merge request with many commits, should I squash them after merge?

 Yes.